Scaling In and Scaling Out in Cloud Firewall for GCP MIG

 When a scale-in event triggers:

-3. GCP Autoscale terminates marked Security Gateways.
+3. GCP Autoscale terminates marked Cloud Firewall Gateways.

 Testing Scale-In and Scale-Out Processes